OmarAI2003/Ersilia-utilities/Testing.md

 └────────────────────────────────┴────────────┘
 ```

-Lastly, @gemma, I suggest adding an option the `catalog` command  that provides the size of models.
-Would definitely benefit users who are selecting models based on their size.
+@GemmaTuron Lastly, I suggest  adding an option to the `catalog` command  that provides model sizes.
+It would definitely benefit users who are selecting models based on their size.
 _______________________________________________________

+Ersilia has a different model Types:

+- Pre-trained Literature Models, developed externally with pre-trained parameters.
+- Re-trained Models: where Ersilia re-trains models lacking pre-trained parameters.
+- In-house Developed Models, created using public datasets for infectious and neglected diseases.
+- Collaboratively Developed Models: built with experimental scientists for specific research needs.
+-
 I will use the antibiotic potential predictor `eos4e40` model as an example to explore a random Ersilia model.
 Oversimplifiedly, `eos4e40` tests the acceptability of a small molecule to be as an antibiotic through its effect on the famous escherichia coli bacteria in other words will the molecule kill or even inhibit E.coli growth?
+(Model outputs a single value: probability)

-To explore an Ersilia model I try these three commands:
+To explore an Ersilia model, I try these three commands:

 1) `ersilia info` (requires a served model)
 - ```bash